vrokad/build-guide/topic/k2c-qli-build-ga/build_default_config_cli.rst

 Compile
 ''''''''

-For information on the default configurations, see the table *Default values of MACHINE and QCOM_SELECTED_BSP parameters for QSC* in the `Release Notes <https://docs.qualcomm.com/doc/80-70023-300/>`__.
+For information on the default configurations, see the table *Default values of MACHINE and DISTRO parameters for QSC* in the `Release Notes <https://docs.qualcomm.com/doc/80-70023-300/>`__.

 When the download is complete, start the compilation process.
 Depending on the size of the software and the host computer configuration, the compilation process can take a few hours.